-The Plan envisions the future of the Fairland and Briggs Chaney communities that are socially connected and embrace the diverse languages, ethnicities, and cultures that contribute to its unique cultural tapestry.
+The Plan envisions a future for the Fairland and Briggs Chaney community that is socially connected and embraces the diverse languages, ethnicities, and cultures that contribute to its unique cultural tapestry.
 Community members benefit from accessible and diverse educational opportunities that advance cultural understanding and build community capacity.
 Regional networks create working partnerships between community stakeholders and provide a better quality of life, with measurable improvements in the overall health and well-being of residents.